mozilla-services/consvc-shepherd/docs/adr/0000-metrics-client-for-shepherd.md

 `extra` adds bits to end of prefix
 `filters`, list of filters to apply

 **[Backends](https://markus.readthedocs.io/en/latest/backends.html)** - A significant feature Markus has over other libraries is the ability to define metrics backends.
 It comes with the `LoggingMetrics`, `LoggingRollupMetrics`, `StatsdMetrics`, `DatadogMetrics`, `CloudwatchMetrics` by default, handling numerous configuration optimizations.
-You can also define your own backedn.
+You can also define your own backend.

 Example: